iamvaibhav-hue/module-1-c-and-asm/README.md

 Coming back to the point, to do this translation from programming language to machine instructions, we use **compilers** and **interpreters**.
 **Compilers** take a whole program as input and translate it to an executable binary code.
 The compilation step is required only once.
 Afterwards, we can run the binary code any number of times. **Interpreters** read and execute the program at hand instruction by instruction.
 After being read, each instruction is translated into the machine's binary code and run.
 Unlike compilers, the interpreters do not produce a binary executable file.
 Each time we run a program, we invoke the interpreter.
 It then reads and executes the program one instruction at a time. <br>
 <br>
-C is one of the earliest programming languages but is still in use till day.
-As we have already seen in the previous weeks, Linux and Python were both written in C!
-This makes learning C all the more worthwile.
-Also, C provides constructs that map directly to machine instructions which is why it is better to learn C alongside Assembly. <br>
+C is one of the earliest programming languages but is still in use today.
+As we have seen in the previous weeks, Linux and Python were both written in C!
+This makes learning C worthwhile.
+Also, C provides constructs that map directly to machine instructions, so it is better to learn C alongside Assembly. <br>

 <p align="center">
   <img src="https://i.postimg.cc/hcDmyCZF/Screenshot-from-2022-03-01-12-14-32.png" alt="drawing" width="800"/> <br>